Yaafe/Yaafe/README.rst

 * `liblapack <http://www.netlib.org/lapack/>`_: enable some audio features (LSF)
 * `FFTW3 <http://www.fftw.org/>`_: use FFTW instead of Eigen for FFT computations (pay attention to licensing issues when linking with the GPL FFTW3 library).

-To use the *yaafe.py* script you need Python >= 2.5, and the numpy package.
+To use the *yaafe* script you need Python >= 2.5, and the numpy package.

 Once previous libraries are installed (some may have been locally installed in <lib-path>), you can compile with the following steps: ::